rapid7/metasploit-framework/documentation/modules/auxiliary/admin/sap/sap_igs_xmlchart_xxe.md

    Name     Current Setting      Required  Description
    ----     ---------------      --------  -----------
-   FILE     /etc/passwd          no        File to read from the remote server PATH     /XMLCHART            yes       Path to the SAP IGS XMLCHART page from the web root Proxies  http:127.0.0.1:8080  no        A proxy chain of format type:host:port[,type:host:port][...]
+   FILE     /etc/passwd          no        File to read from the remote server URIPATH  /XMLCHART            yes       Path to the SAP IGS XMLCHART page from the web root Proxies  http:127.0.0.1:8080  no        A proxy chain of format type:host:port[,type:host:port][...]
    RHOSTS   172.16.30.29         yes       The target host(s), range CIDR identifier, or hosts file with syntax 'file:<path>' RPORT    40080                yes       The target port (TCP)